Documentation

 716021 - New rubber support (Jeeps 1972-79)

 The Jeep Universals and Scout transfer cases from 1941-79 all had the same Dana 18/20 transfer case bolt pattern.
-There has been variations to this such as large hole transfer cases and small hole transfer cases, shift linkage, and drive gear variations.
+There have been variations to this such as large hole transfer cases and small hole transfer cases, shift linkage and drive gear variations.
 We manufacture the complete transfer case product line so that they can be interchanged with the various designs.
 It is VERY critical that you use the correct alignment bearing retainer when bolting our adapter to your transfer case.
 In the photos on the previous pages, you will be able to see the differences between a small hole and a large hole transfer case.
 If the transfer case drive gear can be removed from the front side of the transfer case, then it is a large hole design.
 If the gear has to be removed from the back side of the transfer case, then it is a small hole design.
 Small hole designs are limited to only Dana 18 transfer cases, while large hole transfer cases can be either a Dana 18 or Dana 20.
 The Dana 18 transfer case has the output power OFFSET to the passenger side of the rear axle, while the Dana 20 has the output power directly IN LINE with the transmission.

-Alignment retainers: When replacing a T90 3 speed transmission, you must remove the bearing retainer from the backside of the original transmission for installation into the new adapter.
+Alignment retainers: When replacing a T90 3-speed transmission, you must remove the bearing retainer from the backside of the original transmission for installation into the new adapter.
 The original T90 or T86 bearing must be reinstalled back into this retainer for use with the new transmission.
-An optional sealed bearing, 716302, or a non-sealed replacement bearing, 716312, can be used.
+An optional sealed bearing, 716302 or a non-sealed replacement bearing, 716312, can be used.

 Transfer Case Input Gears: In the Dana 18 and Dana 20 transfer cases, we have seen three different spline sizes and three different tooth counts on the input gears.
-We have designed most of our kits so that they can be interchanged and furnished with a new shaft having the correct drive spline to match the transmission that is being replaced.
+We have designed most of our kits to be interchanged and furnished with a new shaft with the correct drive spline to match the transmission being replaced.
 This is very helpful since it will eliminate the expense and time necessary to change input gears.
 There are a few exceptions that will require the purchase of a new input gear.
 Be sure that the new gear is compatible with your transfer case.
-There are some cases where Dana has manufactured two 26 tooth gears that appear to be identical, but have a slightly different tooth pitch.
+In some cases, Dana has manufactured two 26-tooth gears that appear identical but have a slightly different tooth pitch.

 The transfer case input gear is positioned from the bearing that is installed into the rear bearing retainer.
 If your original transmission has a spacer or bushing between the rear bearing and drive gear, then you will be required to eliminate this original spacer bushing.
 In order to prevent any error in the installation of your gear, we suggest that you make sure that the gear splines are dead-even with the end of our shaft splines with only the threads for the nut showing.

 Output Nut 7/8"-16 Nylock: Each adapter kit includes a new nylon lock nut for your conversion.
-These nuts are standard Jeep items that are used on most Jeep transmissions (Jeep P/N 8126806).
+These nuts are standard Jeep items used on most Jeep transmissions (Jeep P/N 8126806).
 They do not require a cotter pin to lock the nut in position.
 The nut must be replaced every time it is removed from the shaft.
 Nuts that are reused could possibly loosen and cause transmission or transfer case damage.
 These nuts must be used with the original flat washers.
 The nut must be torqued to a maximum of 75 ft./lbs. in order to prevent bearing pre-load.
-This same torque specification must be maintained with the Warn, Husky, and Saturn overdrives.
+This same torque specification must be maintained with the Warn, Husky and Saturn overdrives.

 C. Borg Warner Quadra-Trac (1972-1979): This is a chain-driven transfer case used with the AMC Turbo 400 automatic transmission.
-The Turbo 400 has a 10 spline super-long output shaft that simply slides into the input gear of the transfer case.
-When changing to a Dana 18/20 transfer case, you will need to use 50-0500 or 50-1300, which will require a new Turbo 400 shaft to be installed into your transmission along with the new adapter housing.
+The Turbo 400 has a 10-spline super-long output shaft that simply slides into the input gear of the transfer case.
+When changing to a Dana 18/20 transfer case, you will need to use 50-0500or 50-1300, which will require a new Turbo 400 shaft to be installed into your transmission along with the new adapter housing.
 We recommend using the Dana 18 transfer case since it has the same rear driveshaft offset as the Quadra-Trac.
-Quadra-Trac TC
+Quadra-Trac TC.

 We also offer a kit, 50-2501, to adapt the 700R4 to the Quadra-Trac transfer case.
 Since this transfer case is a full-time 4WD unit, the front yoke is normally a C.V. style.
 If installing a 700R to this transfer case, the C.V. yoke may cause interference.
 The easiest fix for this problem is to change to a standard yoke assembly.
 The overall length of this combination is identical to the TH400.